taubyte/tau.how/docs/getting-started/local-cloud.md

 - `client` nodes are lightweight and can be used to test services or peer-to-peer services deployed on the cloud

 > **Note**: In production, nodes can run multiple services by defining a "shape".
 The single-service-per-node setup in dream is purely for development convenience.

-## Next Steps

-Now that your local cloud is running, continue to [First Function](first-function.md) to create and deploy your first serverless function.